open-telemetry/opentelemetry-specification/specification/trace/api.md

 **Tracer** - all methods are safe to be called concurrently.

-**SpanBuilder** - It is not safe to concurrently call any methods of the same SpanBuilder instance.
-Different instances of SpanBuilder can be safely used concurrently by different threads/coroutines, provided that no single SpanBuilder is used by more than one thread/coroutine.

 **Span** - All methods of Span are safe to be called concurrently.

 **Event** - Events are immutable and safe to be used concurrently.